 Is your kitchen island used for mainly food preparation and cooking?
-36 inches is a recommended standard height.
+36 inches is a recommended standard height for a kitchen island.
 Seating at a 36-inch-high island is somewhere between a typical kitchen table seat and typical bar stools.
 Some professionals recommend 42 inches for an island that will be used mainly for seating/eating.

-Many islands are about 2 or 3 feet wide, but if you need more counter space, seating space, etc., you can go a little larger.
-Approximately 7 feet is sometimes necessary if you want a cooktop or sink in the island.
+Many kitchen islands are about 2 or 3 feet wide, but if you need more counter space, seating space, etc., you can go a little larger.
+Budget around 7 feet if you want a cooktop or sink in the island.